MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_09_Implementing_storage_solutions_in_Windows_Server.md

    > **Note**: Don't add the cluster nodes since they are already available in Windows Admin Center.

 1. In Windows Admin Center, on the cluster's Dashboard pane, identify the alert indicating that **SEA-SVR3** is not reachable.
+   > **Note**: If there is no alert on the overview page, scroll to **Cluster resources** on the menu on the left and select **Servers** to see the status of the cluster member servers.
 1. Switch to the console session to **SEA-SVR3** and start it.
 1. Verify that the alert is automatically removed after a few minutes.
 1. Refresh the browser page displaying Windows Admin Center and verify that all servers are healthy.